 4. Finding the right staff and volunteers

 Finding the right staff for a single church venue is hard enough (especially post Covid-19).
 A new church needs a motivated group of volunteers and staff for a seamless, day-to-day running of church operations.
 And, building a driven and well-trained team of volunteers takes time.
 Many multisite churches face the challenge of finding equally eager volunteers for two or more campuses.

 Will Vanderbloemen, pastor, and founder and CEO of The Vanderbloemen Search Group, offers some interesting perspective about finding the right talent.
 “The best recruiting churches I know have a white hot vision for people far from God.
 When they recruit staff, they point to the eternal impact that their employment will bring.”

 Are you ready to recruit volunteers and staff with the same vision casting that you recruit people into the Kingdom with?

 Funding!
 That’s one of the biggest challenges many new churches face.
-If new campuses don’t become financially sustainable, and experience at least 5% annual growth within two years, they are losing Kingdom ground.
-How does one jump over the funding hurdle, and land on both feet?
+What happens if a new campuses don’t become financially sustainable, and how does one jump over the funding hurdle, and land on both feet?